valkey-io/valkey-rfc/Bloom.md

 ### Info metrics

-Info metrics are visible through the “info bloom or “info modules” command:
+Info metrics are visible through the `info bloom` or `info modules` command:
 * Number of bloom filter objects
 * Total bytes used by bloom filter objects

+In addition to this, we have a specific API (`BF.INFO`) that can be used to list information and stats on the bloom object.

 ## References
 * [ValkeyBloom GitHub Issue on the valkey project](https://github.com/valkey-io/valkey/issues/407)